balbasty/super-resolution/README.md

 # super-resolution
-Reimplement MTV-based denoising/super-resolution using a reweighted least-squares qpproqch
+Reimplement MTV-based denoising/super-resolution using a reweighted least-squares approach